What is Active Surveillance for Prostate Cancer?

 Dr. Joseph Alukal

-“The goal is to avoid the side effects associated with treatments that are more aggressive while observing over time that the cancer remains stable in size and confined to the prostate,” says says Dr. Alukal, who is also an associate professor of urology at Columbia Vagelos College of Physicians and Surgeons.
+“The goal is to avoid the side effects associated with treatments that are more aggressive while observing over time that the cancer remains stable in size and confined to the prostate,” says Dr. Alukal, who is also an associate professor of urology at Columbia Vagelos College of Physicians and Surgeons.
 “The uptick in active surveillance may be the recognition that not everybody with prostate cancer is served by being treated right away with surgery or radiation therapy.”

 Health Matters spoke with Dr. Alukal to understand what it means to be on active surveillance, who is eligible for it, and what to keep in mind.